wo-language/wo/justifications.md

 I'm going to go ahead and keep it, but it's a hard call.
 Ultimately, it keeps that reflection with the getter and initializer, and I feel like this functionality would be missed.
 I would also say it is intuitive.
 It also can't really create bad or even unreadable code, it just seems a bit inconsistent with the meaning of a set.

-It makes sense to also the boolean as a remover, it's actually similiar to how maps originally did it.
+It makes sense to also the boolean as a remover, it's actually similar to how maps originally did it.

 Although I prefer add and remove, I kept it as delete and insert for consistency.